MrDomian/Heart-Disease-Risk-Prediction/README.md

 In today's world, with the increasing availability of vast amounts of medical data and advancements in machine learning, there is an opportunity to harness data-driven technologies for predicting the risk of heart diseases.
 This possibility highlights the immense potential that data analysis holds within the field of medicine.

-An article published in the "European Heart Journal" indicates that as artificial intelligence-based technologies become more sophisticated, it becomes possible to utilize medical data to identify early signs of heart diseases and predict their occurrence.
-These studies reveal that modern technologies can aid in developing predictive models that can forecast the risk of heart diseases based on various patient attributes.
+The first article I found, titled “Artificial intelligence-based detection of aortic stenosis from chest radiographs” published in the European Heart Journal - Digital Health, discusses the use of artificial intelligence to detect aortic stenosis from chest radiographs.
+The study aimed to develop models to detect aortic stenosis (AS) from chest radiographs—one of the most basic imaging tests—with artificial intelligence.
+The results showed that deep learning models using chest radiographs have the potential to differentiate between radiographs of patients with and without AS.
+This article is an example of how artificial intelligence-based technologies are becoming more sophisticated and can be used to identify early signs of heart diseases and predict their occurrence.

 Source of the article: https://academic.oup.com/eurheartj/article/43/8/716/6472699